7 Best Waterproof Hiking Shoes in 2024

 Weighing in at 12.1 oz (343g), the Merrell Moab Speed GTX is 1.8 oz (50g) lighter than the average waterproof hiking shoe.
 We notice it most on our long hikes when our legs are still fresh at the end of the day.

-The Gore-Tex passed our stream tests with flying colors - not a drop of water made it through the membrane.
+The Gore-Tex passed our stream tests with flying colours - not a drop of water made it through the membrane.
 Yet despite its watertight pedigree, our feet don’t overheat on hot days.
 We pumped smoke into the shoe to test for breathability, and the Merrell Moab Speed GTX performed better than we expected.
 The mesh tongue works as a chimney to let air flow in and out of the toe box, and we awarded it 3/5 for breathability when most waterproof shoes score a low 1/5.

 Muddy trails, wet rock, and rocky ascents present no problem for this shoe.
 Its 4 mm lugs shed mud well, offering stability even in the most challenging conditions.
 The outsole is on the softer side of average, with our durometer clocking 84.5 HC compared to the average 86.1 HC, which serves to increase our grip on hard surfaces.